Tim Anderson Player Props: White Sox vs. Braves

 Tim Anderson At The Plate

-- Anderson is hitting .227 with nine doubles, a triple and 14 walks.
+- Anderson is batting .223 with nine doubles, a triple and 14 walks.

-- Anderson has reached base via a hit in 39 games this season (of 68 played), and had multiple hits in 17 of those games.
+- In 56.5% of his 69 games this season, Anderson has picked up at least one hit.
+He's also had 17 multi-hit games.

-- He has not hit a long ball in his 68 games this year.
+- He has not gone deep in his 69 games this year.

-- In 12 games this season, Anderson has picked up an RBI, with more than one RBI once.
+- Anderson has driven in a run in 12 games this year (17.4%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.